Phonics

 Children will enjoy spelling if it feels like fun and if they feel good about themselves as spellers.
 We need to notice and praise what children can do correctly as well as helping them to fix up their mistakes.

-What are tricky words?
+What are red words?

 What are high frequency words?